Bad Moon: Plot

 The next morning, the sheriff questions Janet about Thor, informing her of the salesman's death - his mutilated body was found near her property - and advises Janet to send Thor to the dog pound.
 Not believing Thor could be the killer, she confronts Ted, who provokes Thor to attack him.
 As a result, Thor is taken to the pound.
 Ted declares victory by urinating on Thor's doghouse, and becomes hostile towards Brett.

 That night, Janet follows Ted into the woods, finding him mid-transformation.
 As he taunts Janet for ignoring his warnings, despite knowing the truth, she flees back to the house to retrieve a revolver hidden in the kitchen.
 Meanwhile, Brett manages to sneak out and free Thor from the dog pound.
 Thor returns home just as Ted is about to attack Janet.
 A vicious fight ensues, ending with Ted throwing Thor across the room, seemingly killing him.
 Ted nearly strangles Brett, who has just returned home, but Janet fires several rounds into him.
 Then, Thor throws himself at Ted, knocking them both through the window and into the yard.
-Ted, severely injured, retreats into the woods, with Thor tracking him until sunrise.
-Ted, now human, goads Thor into killing him.
-Some time later, Janet thanks Thor for saving their lives.
-Suddenly, Thor transforms into a werewolf, waking Janet up; while the moment is revealed to be a nightmare, Thor's true fate is left ambiguous.
+Ted, severely injured, retreats into the woods, with Thor tracking him down until sunrise.
+Thor finds Ted, now in human form.
+Injured and covered in blood, he tells Thor to put him out of his misery, in which Thor lunges at Ted, killing him.
+Thor returns home as Janet and Brett thank him for saving them, only for him to turn into a monstrous werewolf dog and roar at them.
+But it turns out to be just a nightmare as Janet wakes up, as Brett comforts her, as the two of them start petting Thor, who is still alive and wrapped in bandages after the fight.